 NEGOTIATING SALARIES TO CLOSE THE PAY GAP

-There is a gender/ethnic minority pay gap of about 18-20%.
+There is a gender/BAME pay gap of about 18-20%.
 We ask all our recruiters to negotiate fairly in a bid to close the pay gap.
 We know women don’t move up the pay scales in the same way as their male counterparts, and we believe recruiters can actively play a part in ensuring candidates pay progression is in line with industry standards

 Lastly, if it doesn’t get measured, it won’t get done.
 We’re asking companies and recruiters to implement their own KPIs - based on lists, hires, timings and costs.